-The enzyme (beta-fructofuranosidase) is permitted for use in food production in a number of other countries; being the USA, France, Canada and Japan.
-It has been considered Generally Recognized as safe (GRAS) in the USA.
-The applicant has been successful in achieving the same outcome as requested in this application by updating the permissions for the enzyme to include the microbial source of A. fijiensis in France and Canada.
-Currently an application for the same purpose is with the EFSA for its assessment which is under consideration.
+The enzyme (beta-fructofuranosidase) is permitted for use in food production in a number of other countries, being the USA, France, Canada and Japan.
+It is considered Generally Recognized as safe (GRAS) in the USA.
+The applicant has been successful in achieving the same permission requested in this application by updating the permissions for the enzyme to include the microbial source of A. fijiensis in France and Canada.
+Currently an application for the same purpose is under assessment by the EFSA.